My name is Joy. I am 18 years old. I married at 16 and got pregnant at 17.

-I went into labour and lasted for four days without any kind of help.
+I went into labour, which lasted for four days without any kind of help.
 There is no health centre in our remote village so my mother called for a local midwife to come.
-She said there was no way to help me as the pelvis was very narrow so the baby would not come.
+She said there was no way to help me – my pelvis was very narrow so the baby would not come.

-Two weeks after surgery Joy feels healthy and comfortable and there is no more leaking.
-She says “I got hope because everybody encouraged us that we will heal.
+Two weeks after surgery I feel healthy and comfortable.
+There is no more leaking.
+I got hope because everybody encouraged us that we will heal.
 I thank God and the doctors because without their help I thought I would die.
-When I go back home I will announce to the whole community that fistula can be treated.
-Asante sana and may God bless you so much.”
+When I return home I will announce to the whole community that fistula can be treated.
+Asante sana [thank you] and may God bless you so much.

 This is a beautiful story of hope and a life dramatically turned around in the last few weeks here at Kivulini Maternity Centre .
 Thank you to all our donors and supporters for making stories of Joy possible.

 If you would also like to support the work of Maternity Africa, helping people like Joy, please follow the link below.
 Thank you.